Offload Media Manual Upload

 Verify the Files Have Uploaded:

-This will list the files that have been successfully uploaded to the bucket.
+This will show the files that have been successfully uploaded.

 -